 - Once they are cooked, take them out of the slow cooker and place them on a sheet pan lined with foil.

-- Turn on the oven broiler and brush the ribs with some teriyaki sauce.
-Broil the ribs for a few minutes (until the sauce is bubbling and caramelized) and then brush more sauce on the ribs and broil them again.
+- Position an oven rack in the space just above the center of the oven.
+Heat the oven broiler to high and brush the ribs with some teriyaki sauce.
+Broil the ribs for a few minutes (until the sauce is bubbling and caramelized), brush more sauce on them, and broil them again.
 Repeat this with the rest of the sauce or until the ribs develop a nice caramelized crust.

 - Slice the racks between the bones into individual ribs for serving.
 Garnish with sesame seeds and green onions.